arangodb/docs/3.10/aql-tutorial-crud.md

 ...
 ```

+{% hint 'info' %}
-Note: AQL does not permit multiple `INSERT` operations that target the same
+AQL does not permit multiple `INSERT` operations that target the same
 collection in a single query.
 It is allowed as body of a `FOR` loop however, inserting multiple documents
 like we did with above query.
+{% endhint %}

 Read documents
 --------------

 There are a couple of documents in the *Characters* collection by now.
 We can
 retrieve them all using a `FOR` loop again.
-This time however, we use it to
+This time however we use it to
 go through all documents in the collection instead of an array:

 ```js